smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 Throughput advice is applied on a per-4-tuple basis.
 Network elements MUST to maintain flow-specific context to ensure signaling correctness.
 This enables applications to receive targeted throughput advice while preventing unintended impact on unrelated flows.

 ## QoS awareness
 Networks can enforce Quality of Service (QoS) by enabling different techniques and protocols.
 Network operators may want to enforce separate QoS for SCONE enabled flows.
-In such cases, the network element can remain unaware of such QoS as if it just provides the thoughput advice in the SCONE packet.
+In such cases, the network element can remain unaware of such QoS as if it just provides the throughput advice in the SCONE packet.
 However, the network operator SHOULD be able to identify the SCONE enabled flow and have mechanism to provide differentiated treatment in the network.

 ## SCONE Hint to the Network
 SCONE-aware applications MUST provide hints to the network element, enabling it to generate appropriate throughput advice for a given 4-tuple.
 Such hints prevent unnecessary default rate-limiting and allow the network to generate the maximum allowable bit rate.
 Hints also reduce CPU overhead by eliminating flow classification for SCONE awareness.